ChrisWojcik/ajax-contact-form/README.md

 * I've added some basic exception handling, but it could probably be better.

 ## How To Use
 1. Open `includes/config.php` and set your configuration options.
+I **STRONGLY** recommend that you move the includes folder to a more secure location.
 2. The default options assume a gmail account, check with your hosting provider if you need the details for a different email server.
 3. You may receive an email from gmail asking you to confirm that the access was